itsBuggingMe/Wires/README.md

 Wires is a WIP digital logic simulator for fun and use as a learning tool.
 It is currently hosted at [uarch.space](https://www.uarch.space/).

+Use the hamburger menu on the left to select days.

+Alt + S to save and Alt + L to load (Only works in sandbox).

 Slides:

 [Day 1](https://www.uarch.space/slides/day1.pdf)